 The Latest: GOP senator criticizes leaders on health care

-Senate Republicans launched their plan for dismantling Barack Obama's health care law Thursday, edging a step closer to their dream of repeal with a bill that would drastically cut Medicaid and end tax increases on the wealthy.
 A conservative Republican senator who doesn't back the GOP health care bill is using unusually sharp tones to criticize party leaders.
+Wisconsin Sen. Ron Johnson is accusing top Republicans of trying to jam the legislation through the Senate.

 Start the conversation, or Read more at Connecticut Post.